Co-founder of Syrian 'White Helmets,' James Le Mesurier, found dead in Turkey | DW | 11.11.2019

 Russian and Syrian governments have long held the White Helmets volunteer rescue group, active in Syria, as dangerous terrorists.
 James Le Mesurier helped start the group but has now been found dead in Istanbul.

-The founder of Syrian rescue organization the White Helmets has been found dead near his home in Istanbul.
+The founder of an organization that launched the Syrian White Helmets has been found dead near his home in Istanbul.

 James Le Mesurier's body was found on Monday in the central Beyoglu district of the city.